wijnandb/wijnandb.github.io/_posts/2020-4-20-scraping-websites.md

 I prefer the last method, for the simple reason that I will have the data in a format I can immediately store in a table.

 Considering the load: I will have to go through all the categories I know (211), scroll to the end of the list and get the id's of all the movies and series within that category.
 For what I have seen, there are at most 5 different categories, and often there are less.
-Assuming 5 categories per movie, there will be
+Assuming 5 categories per movie, currently 3835 movies/series on the Dutch Netflix, there will be less than 20.000 movie/category combinations.
+That is acceptable.

+So, how to do it?

+- open Netflix
+- login
+- go to categ
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzMTIzNDM3ODEsLTY5OTM4MTU2NSwtMT
-k4MDkxMjQwLC0xMjU5MzA0Njc1LDE3NDM4ODMyNDcsLTgyNTU3
-MDczNSwxNzY2NzAyMzcxLC0xMTQ5NDU4MzUzLDQ1MTYzODkyNC
-wtMTE2Nzg0MTM2OV19
+eyJoaXN0b3J5IjpbLTU1ODU0NzQzOCwtNjk5MzgxNTY1LC0xOT
+gwOTEyNDAsLTEyNTkzMDQ2NzUsMTc0Mzg4MzI0NywtODI1NTcw
+NzM1LDE3NjY3MDIzNzEsLTExNDk0NTgzNTMsNDUxNjM4OTI0LC
+0xMTY3ODQxMzY5XX0=
 -->